 Balance of payments, international investment position and external debt of the Russian Federation

-The Bank of Russia published the balance of payments, international investment position and the external debt of the Russian Federation in Q2 2025 and revised indicators for 2024 due to accounting of additional reporting data as of September 30, 2025.
+The Bank of Russia published the balance of payments, international investment position and the external debt of the Russian Federation in Q4 2025 and revised indicators for 2024 and Q1-Q3 2025 due to accounting of additional reporting data as of March 20, 2026.

 Balance of payments of the Russian Federation